ibm-cloud-docs/vpc/block_storage_vpc_capacity_performance.md

 {{site.data.keyword.block_storage_is_short}} offers a range of storage capacities to meet your requirements.

-Based on the [storage profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers) that you chose for your data volume, you can specify 10-16,000 GB of capacity per block storage data volume in 1 GB increments.
+Based on the [storage profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers) that you chose for your data volume, you can specify 10-16,000 GB of capacity per Block Storage data volume in 1 GB increments.

 Boot volumes are 100 GB by default.
 If you provision an instance from a custom image, you can specify boot volume capacity up to 250 GB.